fhiso/sources-and-citations/citation-elements.md

    *citation element set*;
 *  a marker to identify one *citation layer* as the *head citation layer*; and
-*  an unordered set of *layer deriviation links* encoding the *source derivations* between *sources* represented by the *citation layers*.
+*  an unordered set of *layer derivation links* encoding the *source derivations* between *sources* represented by the *citation layers*.

 {.note} This standard does not specify the precise nature of the marker